ProgrammaDan/Parametric-Radial-Tessellation-SVG-Generator/tessellation-generator-spec.md

 10. **"Rotating calipers" renamed to brute-force rotation search**, which is what the algorithm actually was.
 11. **Boundary edges are no longer double-exported**: face strokes already cover one-face boundary edges; only zero-face naked edges are exported as `<line>` elements.
 12. **Seed polygon construction specified** (v1 said generation starts "from a single seed point" without saying how the first face is made).
 The falloff constant `k` derivation is now given explicitly.
+18. **(v2.7) Vertex visibility toggle.** Vertex handles are editing chrome and were never exported, which made the canvas an unreliable preview of the finished SVG.
+They can now be hidden.
+Implemented as a view setting: no undo entry, no effect on the document or the export, and it persists across regeneration.
+17. **(v2.6) Fixed: inverting made Generate appear broken.** Inversion armed the destructive-regenerate warning, which was gated on `window.confirm`.
+Browsers let users suppress dialogs for a page's lifetime, after which `confirm` returns false permanently and Generate silently did nothing.
+Two changes: inversion is now classed as a cosmetic op that stays undoable but does not arm the warning, and both confirmation prompts were replaced with an in-app dialog that cannot be suppressed.
+The cancel path now also reports itself rather than failing silently.
+16. **(v2.5) Seam rule made switchable.** Exposed as a render setting rather than a generation parameter: it applies live, does not regenerate or mutate the graph, and is deliberately kept out of the undo history.
+15. **(v2.4) White seams between touching black faces.** Since every face is stroked black, adjacent black faces had an invisible shared border and merged visually.
+Any edge with black on both sides is now drawn white, above all tier groups, in both the canvas and the export.
+This is a rendering rule only — no topology or fill data changes.
+14. **(v2.3) Black adjacency rule made optional, and a black/white inversion added.** The no-touching constraint is now a toggle: with it off, the black target is met exactly and black faces cluster.
+Inversion is an editor operation (an involution over black and white fills only), not a generation parameter, so it applies to whatever is on the canvas including hand edits.
 13. **(v2.2) Radial elongation parameter added, then redefined.** v2.1 implemented the literal reading — every radius multiplied by the factor — which is a similarity transform: it changes the exported size and stroke-to-cell ratio but leaves the pattern itself untouched.
 After clarification (cells themselves should thin into "shards"), v2.2 replaces it with the constant-anisotropy power map r′ = R_N·(r/R_N)^E, the unique radial-displacement map for which every cell's radial-to-tangential aspect changes by the same factor E at every radius.
 See the parameter's section for the derivation, guards, and repair pipeline.

 ---